thehighnibble/thehighnibble.github.io/docs/vt132/operation/vt100/programmer/README.md

 ### Control Sequences

-The following tables of *Control Sequences* are grouped into 4 categotries:
+The following tables of *Control Sequences* are grouped into 4 categories:

 - [Original VT100 Control Sequences](#original-vt100-control-sequences)
 - [Additional Control Sequences](#additional-control-sequences) from later models of VT family terminals